per1234/esparto/docs/api_mqtt.md

 **Example:** `Esparto.invokeCmd("cmd/config/set/blinkrate","1000")` // Set variable "blinkrate" to 1000

 N.B.
 In 99.9% of cases, there is an Esparto function that does the same thing as whatever you invoke...it is always better to use the function, for clarity and efficiency.
-The above eample is the same as:
+The above example is the same as:

 `Esparto.setConfigInt("blinkrate",1000);`